espocrm/documentation/docs/administration/roles-management.md

 Defines access to portal information, the ability to post messages to portal users.

+Users with the Portal Permission can manage followers of a specific record (since v6.2.0).
+Only portal users can be managed.

 ### Group Email Account Permission

 Defines access to group email accounts, the ability to send emails from group SMTP.

 ### Export Permission

-Defines whether user have the ability to export records. (since version 4.9.0)
+Defines whether user have the ability to export records.

 ## Field Level Security